-This is a complex surgery that should be performed by a highly-skilled and experienced surgeon like Dr. Samrat Jankar, the best gastroenterologist in Pune.
+This is a complex surgery that should be performed by a highly-skilled and experienced surgeon like Dr. Samrat Jankar, an experienced laparoscopic surgeon in Pune.

 Dr. Samrat is an expert in abdominal wall reconstruction surgeries and has successfully performed several complicated surgeries with outstanding clinical results.

 Planning the surgery

 During the consultation, Dr. Samrat Jankar will evaluate your condition and discuss the procedure with you so that you are aware of how it is performed and you can clear your doubts with him.

 Further, he will ask you to follow a few pre-procedure instructions like: